-- G.3.1 The licensing manager will consider all available information provided with the application against the requirements of this policy. - G.3.2 The applicant will be entitled to provide the licensing manager with any written mitigating circumstances.
-Where appropriate, the applicant may be requested to attend a meeting with the licensing manager if the licensing manager believes it would assist with the determination. - G.3.3 If the licensing manager wishes to inspect the vehicle the applicant may be requested to attend an appointment at the Council Offices for that purpose only. - G.3.4 Failure to attend any appointment at the request of the licensing manager can be considered as part of the determination process.
+- G.3.1 The licensing and community safety manager will consider all available information provided with the application against the requirements of this policy. - G.3.2 The applicant will be entitled to provide the licensing and community safety manager with any written mitigating circumstances.
+Where appropriate, the applicant may be requested to attend a meeting with the licensing and community safety manager if the licensing and community safety manager believes it would assist with the determination. - G.3.3 If the licensing and community safety manager wishes to inspect the vehicle the applicant may be requested to attend an appointment at the Council Offices for that purpose only. - G.3.4 Failure to attend any appointment at the request of the licensing and community safety manager can be considered as part of the determination process.